Hallumi with Masala Dublin Bay Prawns

 Put the Pakora Mix into a bowl, add the water and make in to a smooth batter.
 Leave to rest for about 20 mins.

 Lightly grease a heavy based frying pan, ladle enough mixture to coat the bottom (as if you were making a crepe).
-Leave the pancake to cook for a couple of minute, slip over and cook the other side for 3-4 mins.
+Leave the pancake to cook for a couple of minute, flip over and cook the other side for 3-4 mins.
 Once cooked transfer onto a plate and repeat process.

 At this stage you could add a filling of your choice, although it goes extremely well with our family favourite, Aubergine, potato and pea filling.